SCR-270: Aftermath

 The radars on Oahu were put on round-the-clock operation immediately after the attack.

 After the Japanese attack, the RAF agreed to send Watson-Watt to the United States to advise the military on air defense technology.
 In particular Watson-Watt directed attention to the general lack of understanding at all levels of command of the capabilities of radar, with it often being regarded as a freak gadget "producing snap observations on targets which may or may not be aircraft."
-General Gordon P. Saville, director of Air Defense at the Army Air Force headquarters referred to the Watson-Watt report as "a damning indictment of our whole warning service".
+Major and future general Gordon P. Saville, director of Air Defense at the Army Air Force headquarters referred to the Watson-Watt report as "a damning indictment of our whole warning service".

 1942 photo of the SCR-270 utilized by the Marine Corps' Early Warning Detachment during the Battle of Guadalcanal.

 Use of SCR-270 radar elsewhere in World War II

 Philippines

 In the Philippines, the Far East Air Force did not fare much better than the defending air force at Pearl Harbor.
-Though FEAF had five SR-270Bs, only two were functioning on 8 December 1941, one was a Marine Corps Air Warning detachment of the 4th Marine Regiment based at Cavite Naval Base.
-On 29 November, in response to the war warning sent to all overseas commands, the radar detachment went on continuous watch in three shifts.